A guideline

 Teachers can design lesson plans that facilitate cooperation and include assignments that offer additional learning opportunities for students with a different mother tongue and background.
 They can also include empathy exercises to increase the understanding of the complex situation of refugee students.

-In this project, we organized a life interview and Q&A session with a refugee student and a cooking workshop with refugee students.
+In this project, we organized a live interview and Q&A session with a refugee student and a cooking workshop with refugee students.
 We designed lesson plans that focus on inclusion, cooperation and empathy (materials section), including a creative assignment to fight stereotypes and prejudices.

 Looking at or own past and future